kasramp/spring-custom-serializer/README.md

 # Spring Boot custom Json serializer/deserializer

-A simple example demonstrating how to use `jenson` serializer instead of `jackson` on Spring Boot.
+A simple example demonstrating how to use `genson` serializer instead of `jackson` on Spring Boot.

 ## Test